stefanjudis/grunt-phantomas/README.md

   }
 } );
 ```

+### Tracking history in CI

+To track history in Travis CI, use the [caching option](http://docs.travis-ci.com/user/caching/#Arbitrary-directories) to cache the `indexPath` folder.

 #### Note:
 Formatters are not supported as options for Phantomas, because they are not implemented in the CommonJS version of Phantomas.